nemothorx/neon-git/README.md

 With this, this repo is moving away from being git timemachine specific tools, and starting to be my personalised set of git tools of any form.

+ghls is a "github ls".
+On a normal directory it runs "ls" with suitable options to give a listing identical to github.
+In a git repo, it gives commit info per file and directory, mimicking the github interface.

 ## _gitconfig